EvgeniyJeka/Creditto/README.md

     <b>MATCHED</b>: the offer is matched

-    <u> Will be added in feature versions </u> :
+    Will be added in feature versions:

-    PARTIALLY_MATCHED: the offer is partially matched and available for matching (T.B.D.)
+    -PARTIALLY_MATCHED: the offer is partially matched and available for matching (T.B.D.)

-    CANCELLED: the offer was cancelled by the customer that has placed the offer (T.B.D.)
+    -CANCELLED: the offer was cancelled by the customer that has placed the offer (T.B.D.)

-    REMOVED: the offer was removed by the admin (T.B.D.)
+    -REMOVED: the offer was removed by the admin (T.B.D.)

-    HIDDEN: the offer was temporary hidden by the admin (T.B.D.)
+    -HIDDEN: the offer was temporary hidden by the admin (T.B.D.)

 2. Bid:

-    PLACED: the bid was placed, waiting for matching algorithm to be applied
+    <b>PLACED</b>: the bid was placed, waiting for matching algorithm to be applied

-    MATCHED : the bid was matched with the target offer
+    <b>MATCHED</b> : the bid was matched with the target offer

+    Will be added in feature versions:

     CANCELLED : the bid was cancelled since other bid was matched with the target offer